 Before discovering a love for brewing, Barrow's founder, Graydon Hill, was a commercial airline pilot.
 It was in that line of work that his incredible inclination for quality control was molded.
 When it comes to being a captain of a giant piece of aluminum hurtling through the air, you have to be sure of your equipment, your processes, your crew, and your decisions.
 The same can be said about brewing beer.
 When it comes to sanitization, inspecting ingredients, temperature controls, lab work, storage, presentation, flavor, everything – the best quality is what you’ll find here at Barrow Brewing Co.

-We believe that the best ingredients make the best beer.
+We believe that the best ingredients make the best craft beer.
 We use simple recipes that highlight the unique natural hop and grain flavors.
-While we are not disciples of the Reinheitsgebot, at Barrow we believe just because you can do [add] something, doesn’t mean you should.
+While we are not disciples of the Reinheitsgebot, at Barrow we believe just because you can do [add] something to craft beer, doesn’t mean you should.

 Barrow beers are inspired by our family history, the characters in our small town, and an abiding love of Texas.
 We’ll introduce the year-round and seasonal beers on this page as they are released.
 You can keep up to date with our announcements by Liking our Facebook page.

-These are the brews that we produce year round and package in 6-packs
+These are the craft beers that we brew year round and package in 6-packs

 This beer was inspired by a local legend and aims to create its own.
 Hoppy citrus notes with an intense but round bitterness.
-Multiply types of 2-row malt add to the character of this beer that finishes with a pleasant hoppy note.
-Evil catfish is dry-hopped several days before it is kegged for your consumption.
+Multiple types of 2-row malt add to the character of this beer that finishes with a pleasant hoppy note.
+Evil Catfish is dry-hopped several days before it is kegged for your consumption.